RozhkovAleksandr/CFLR-algorithm/README.md

 * <optimization_level>: Integer value representing the optimization level to be applied.
 Possible values:

     * 0: No optimizations
-    * 1: Optimization 1
+    * 1: Incremental calculations
-    * 2: Optimization 1 and 2
+    * 2: Matrix formats
-    * 3: Optimization 1 and 3
+    * 3: Delayed matrix addition
-    * ...
+    * 4: Production patterns
-    * 5: All optimizations
+    * **5: All optimizations**

 * <start_symbol>: Nonterminal symbol from the grammar that represents the starting point of the recognition process.

 ### Output

 The program will display the result of the recognition process, indicating how many paths have been found.
+Additionally, all reachable pairs of vertices will be saved in a file named **reachability_pairs.txt**.